When asked: “Is surfing dangerous”, it’s hard to give a clear answer.

 In surfing certain rules apply, and it’s important that everybody in the lineup follows these rules.
 In short, be aware of other surfers, and always keep your distance.

-Never take off on a wave that other surfers are already riding, and never let go of your board.
+Never take off on a wave that other surfers are already riding on, and never let go of your board.
 When paddling out, take a longer router, so that the surfers that are catching waves don’t hit you.

 And always, always, always be friendly, polite and humble, especially when you are a visitor.
 This is a good rule of thumb in real life as well.